Spanier-Whitehead duality for topological coHochschild homology: Computations

 \subsection{An Interesting Coalgebra in \texorpdfstring{$\hz$}{TEXT}-modules}

-Recall that dualizable $\hz$-modules are precisely those that can be obtained from $\hz$ via finitely many fiber sequences and retracts \cite[3.2.3]{lurie2}.
+Recall that dualizable $\hz$-modules are precisely those that can be obtained from $\hz$ via finitely many cofiber sequences and retracts \cite[3.2.3]{lurie2}.
 Therefore, the $H\z$-algebra $H\fp$ is dualizable as an $H\z$-module.
-This is due to the fiber sequence:
+This is due to the cofiber sequence

 Thus $H\fp^\vee$, the dual of $\hfp$ in $\hz$-modules, is an $H\z$-coalgebra, see Corollary \ref{cor: antiequivalence proper (co)algebras}.
-Applying the dualization functor to the sequence above, one obtains another fiber sequence:
+Applying the dualization functor to the sequence above, one obtains a fiber sequence

 which shows that $\Sigma (\hfp^\vee) = \hfp$.
-Therefore we have an equivalence:
+Therefore we have an equivalence

 of $H\z$-modules.
 We consider $\Omega \hfp$ as an $\hz$-coalgebra through this equivalence.

 \begin{thm} With the $H\z$-coalgebra structure on $\Omega\hfp$ described above, the coHochschild homology of $\Omega\hfp$ is given by: